elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

 ### Built-in catalog connector reference

-Elyra supports fetching components from the file system and the web using its built-in connectors.
+Elyra supports fetching components from the filesystem and the web using its built-in connectors.

 #### Filesystem component catalog

-The filesystem component catalog connector provides access to components that are stored in the file system where Elyra is running:
+The filesystem component catalog connector provides access to components that are stored in the filesystem where Elyra is running:
  - `~` may be used to denote the user's home directory.
  - Wildcards (e.g. `*` or `?`) are not supported.
  - You can specify one or more file names.